 “We might store an uploaded photo in the cloud.
 The main reason for that is performance and traffic: we want to make sure that the user doesn’t upload the photo repeatedly for every edit operation.
 Most images are deleted from our servers within 48 hours from the upload date.”

 It also explained that despite being based in Russia, no data is actually returned to Russia.

 Although apprehension over the app’s terms is understandable, it is absurd for phone users to become wary of editing apps only in this point of our digital age.
-Our 21st century dependence on the internet and the means of communications it gives us has the downside of giving these popular platforms the power to store whatever data they want.
-The fact is, signing up on social media, using photo-editing apps and even exchanging text messages automatically creates the possibility that your information will be stored somewhere other than your device.
+Our 21st-century dependence on the internet and the means of communications it gives us have the downside of giving popular platforms the power to store whatever data they want.
+The fact is, signing up on social media, using photo-editing apps, and even exchanging text messages automatically creates the possibility of your information being stored somewhere other than your device.
 Realistically, a sure-fire way to stay off the cloud would be to clear your mobile of most existing apps and resort back to your old Nokia — doesn’t sound very appealing though, right?

 — Elliot Alderson (@fs0c131y) July 17, 2019